 We also recommend you check out the new Bose QuietComfort Earbuds.
 If you are looking for more information about the best noise cancellingheadphones on the market, or any quality sound equipment, we recommend you check out our Culturasonora page.
 There you will find in-depth reviews of the best equipment on the market.

 Frequently Asked Questions:

 What is Bluetooth connectivity?

 Bluetooth technology enables wireless file transmission between two compatible devices.
-To synchronize them for the first time you must enter the information of each device in the other device, although this will not be necessary to connect them a second time.
+To synchronize them for the first time you must enter the information of each device in the other device.
+This will not be necessary to connect them a second time.

-This technology was born in 1994 and currently there are several versions compatible with each other.
-Version 5 has been available since the end of 2016 and is the most widely used by the latest headsets that have appeared on the market.
+This technology was born in 1994, and there are currently several versions compatible with each other.
+Version 5 has been available since the end of 2016, and is the most widely used by the latest headsets on the market.
 It offers twice the transfer capacity of the 4.1 and 4.2 versions and a wide range of connectivity.

 Problems connecting a headset via Bluetooth.